Frances-Odunaiya/Data-Visualizations-using-POWER-BI/Data Visualizations using POWER BI/Manager Report Dashboard/README.md

 - **Microsoft Power BI**: Dashboard development and data visualization.

-- **Microsoft Excel**: Integration with pet shelter databases to fetch and analyze relevant data.
+- **Microsoft Excel**: Integration with KPI's relational databasess to fetch and analyze relevant data.

 - **Data Visualization**: Utilization of Power BI's visualization capabilities to create dynamic and interactive reports and dashboards.